joynal061214/DevOps-project/README.md

 ## Deployment

-The application is automatically deployed via GitHub Actions when code is pushed to the `main` branch.
+The application is automatically deployed via GitHub Actions when code is pushed to the `deel_ip_test` branch.

 ### Prerequisites